 The generator is a device that converts power that is mechanical energy into power electrical for use in an external circuit.
 The electromagnetic generator was the first Faraday disk and it was invented in Britain by scientist Michael Faraday in 1831.
 The Generators which provide nearly all of the electrical power for grids.

-The conversation reverse of energy which is electrical and is into energy which is mechanical is done by an motor which is an electric motor and at times we can say the generator and motors have many similarities.
-Many of the motors can be mechanically driven to generate electricity frequently that is they make manual acceptable generators.
+The converse of energy which is electrical and is into energy which is mechanical is done by a motor which is an electric motor and at times we can say the generator and motors have many similarities.
+Many of the motors can be mechanically driven to generate electricity frequently, that is they make manual acceptable generators.

 The generator and the alternator both work on the principle of law of Faraday which is of electromagnetic induction.
 The induced generator which has both the direct and alternating current and the alternator produces only current which is alternating.
 The generator's rotor is placed inside the magnetic field which is stationary.

 The magnetic field which is stationary is produced by the poles of the magnet.
 The rotor generally moves inside the field of magnet which later intersects the line of magnet of force which induces the wire current.

 Every rotation which is half of the rotor changes the direction of the current which later causes the current which is alternating.
 For getting the current which is alternating in nature the ends of the circuit are directly connected to the load.
 But for producing the current which is direct the ends of the wire are also connected to the commutator.
 The commutator converts the current which is alternating into direct current.

 The generator which is synchronous or we can say Alternator is a machine for converting the power which is mechanical from a prime mover to an AC power of electrical at a specific frequency and voltage.
 The alternator which is Three-phase is used because it has many advantages of distribution.
 That can be said as the generation and transmission.
 For the power which is in bulk generation a large alternator is used in the hydro, thermal and nuclear power stations.